adamergas/Codecademy-Vidbits/README.md

 To run the tests:
 1. open another command window, navigate to file directory and 'npm run test'

-Notes
+Notes:
-I separated some of the tests into separate, appropriately named files.
+1. I separated some of the tests into separate, appropriately named files.
-There seemed to be several typos in the follow-along steps, I proceeded how I assumed the directions meant.
+2. There seemed to be several typos in the follow-along steps, I proceeded how I assumed the directions meant.